liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/workflow-samples/02-workflow-asset.markdown

 ## What API(s) and/or code components does this sample highlight?

-This sample demonstrates @product@'s Workflow Handler API.
+This sample demonstrates @sharepoint@'s Workflow Handler API.
 Specifically, it demonstrates how to create a `WorkflowHandler` for your custom entity that is [asset enabled](/docs/7-2/frameworks/-/knowledge_base/f/asset-framework).